matthewlai/JaxVidFlow/README.md

 # Activate the virtual environment (optional).
 source venv/bin/activate

-# Install PyAV from source (this links against system ffmpeg libraries, which is necessary to get hardware-accelerated encoders).
+# Install PyAV from source (this links against system ffmpeg libraries, which is necessary to get hardware-accelerated decoders and encoders).
 pip3 install av --no-binary av

 # Install JAX (with NVIDIA GPU support).